 The frost peaches are in and we have surely picked our share.
 130 pounds that is!
 I have spent the weekend pitting, cutting, freezing, and dehydrating these sweet, juicy little morsels of summer nutrition.
 A way to remember summer, eat local, reduce our carbon footprint?
 Or just enjoy fresh!

 We have also been picking blueberries, blackberries, Italian plums, apples, pears, and red plums.
 Over this past weekend I stayed up into the wee hours of the morning processing it all and making jam.
 Spiced peach jam, cherry-peach jam, blueberry-honey jam, and blueberry-apple-lemon jam.
-You can make a sugar-free jam by using Pomona's low methoxy pectin.
-So far I have used grape juice concentrate or honey to sweeten my jams.
+You can make a sugar-free jam by using Pomona's pectin.
+So far I have used grape juice concentrate and honey to sweeten my jams.
 I also made one with sugar just to see what the difference was in taste and texture.

 The muffins, please the recipe?